 |

-Russo's East Hill Classic Jazz Quintet at the stage door before their Carnegie
+Johnny Russo's East Hill Classic Jazz Quintet on stage for one of two performances at

 |